conorriches/website/content/blog/access-control.md

 The main benefit of this approach is that if the internet connection fails when a user attempts to enter, the system will still function as it has a local cache of permitted users.
 If the entry list hasn't been updated in a while, because of some error fetching an updated version, we can raise an error.

 ## Hardware
-The system has key parts that all bolt together and talk to one another.
-I'll address each aspect in turn.
+The system is entirely modular with all the different aspects connecting together and bolted to a backboard.
+This method of mounting components is super maker-friendly, versatile and has a nice finish.

 ### Mounting plate / backboard
 ![Connections are made to the Pi via this GPIO screw terminal hat](./../images/access-control/connections.jpg)